petermp79/coding-challenges/README.md

 may find my comments in the code useful for helping you to follow the algorithms used for solving these problems.
 Most interviews require you to solve problems with Easy-Medium difficulty problems due to limited time.
 Dont waste time on Hard problems.
-Those who want you to do a Hard problem in a job interview are not worthy of working for anyway as they most likely see thing only from their own point of view.
+Those who want you to do a Hard problem in a job interview are not worthy of working for anyway.

 The below are some resources I used for for coding test training and practice while I was at it.